XiangJ87/BCSI/README.md

 Our project is implemented on Python3 (>3.5), ubunutu.
 The packages are listed in `env.txt`.

+*ATTENTION: The python version should be 3.6.
+If the project is running under python==3.7 or higher, it will report errors like “bad magic number”.*

 To reproduce our python environment, pls run this on terminal:
 ```bash
 cd BCSI